bevyengine/bevy-website/content/news/2022-07-29-bevy-0.8/index.md

 })
 ```

 This enables you to draw the camera with whatever custom render logic you need!
+For example, you could replace the built in clustered-forward-rendering with deferred rendering.
 Note that this generally won't be required: most custom rendering scenarios will be covered by high-level [Materials](#new-material-system) or extending the built-in render graphs.
+And using the default render graph will ensure maximum compatibility with other plugins.

 ### Enabling / Disabling Cameras